Skip to content

 boat over lake ohrid

-Ohrid is surely the place I liked the most in Macedonia.
-The atmosphere is unique and the local people are really great.
+Ohrid is undoubtedly the place I liked the most in Macedonia.
+The atmosphere is unique, and the local people are great.
+I suggest spending at least two days in Ohrid and, if possible, trying to visit the country nearby to see more beautiful landscapes.

-If you, like me, love photography it’s a good idea to bring a sturdy tripod to photograph the sunsets.
+If you, like me, love photography, it’s a good idea to bring a sturdy tripod to photograph the sunsets.
 And don’t forget your GND and ND filters and a good wide-angle lens.

 22 thoughts on “Top things to do in Ohrid: the heart of North Macedonia”